francoposa/francoposa.io/content/resources/infra-ops/kubernetes-ansible-digital-ocean-k3s-3.md

 We now have a fully-functioning single-node K3s Kubernetes cluster running and available in a cloud server.
 The public IP address assigned to the VM allows us to manage our server and kubernetes cluster from anywhere.

-Moreover, all of our configuration and installation steps are declared in version-controlled files, enabling us to duplicate the same infrastructure state across as many hosts as we want, or repeat the same infrastructure state in a single host after tearing it down and spinning it back up.
+All of our configuration and installation steps are declared in version-controlled files, enabling us to duplicate the same infrastructure state across as many hosts as we want, or repeat the same infrastructure state in a single host after tearing it down and spinning it back up.